Differences Between Devon Rex and Cornish Rex Cat: All You Need To Know

 Are Cornish Rex Cats Affectionate?

-Despite their menacing appearance, Cornish Rexes have a kind nature.
+Despite their menacing appearance, Cornish Rexes has a kind nature.
 These cats are loving, smart social creatures who love to engage with people and other animals.
 Cornish cats like to play and maintain this excitement and enthusiasm throughout their lives.

 Are Devon Rex Cats Affectionate?

-Devon rex cats are also social and have loving nature.
+Devon rex cats are also social and have a loving nature.
 But they get scared if you leave them alone.
 Still, they welcome the other furry friend at your home because of their friendly nature.

 Which Cat is Right for You?

 Both species are wonderful pets as both are affectionate, adventurous, and spirited cats.
 They’re very similar, but the Cornish Rexes breed is more social, lasts longer, and also has fewer inherited health problems than Devon ones.
-Still, both breeds are ideal if they provide them with a better lifestyle for maintaining their lifespan and health.

 Frequently Asked Question